1Password/ppa/identifiers/README.md

 To better illustrate the kinds of things we may wish to analyze from the kinds of data in B5 are things such as

-- "On average, what proportion of enrolled members of business accounts have connected to the service in the past 14 days?"
-- "At the end of the free trial period, what is the average number of items users have created distinguishing between users who did or did not convert their trial accounts to paid?"
+1. "At the end of the free trial period, what is the average number of items users have created distinguishing between users who did or did not convert their trial accounts to paid?"
+2. "On average, what proportion of enrolled members of business accounts have connected to the service in the past 14 days?"

 Those are examples of questions that can be answered by analyzing data which which is a by-product of providing the service.
+Answering example question (1) does not require making use of any identifiers beyond the ability to JOIN tables indicating number of items and the status of the account as paid or trial.
+But that ability to join (or have things in the same record within a database table) is most naturally served by using an anonymized user identifier.

+The second example question requires some way to identify which users are in the same account as other users.
+That is we need to be able to make tallies within accounts.
+The most natural (and technically plausible) way to do this is to make use of anonymized account identifiers.
+Again, we will also need to JOIN based on anonymized user identifiers.

 ## Identifiers

-Roughly speaking, we hold two types of identifiers.
+Roughly speaking, B5 holds two types of identifiers.
-There are identifiers like the member email address, e.g., `hudson@bstreet.example` or the account domain, `baker21.1password.eu`.
+There are identifiers like the member email address, e.g., `hudson@bstreet21.example` or the account domain, `baker21.1password.eu`.
 Those identifiers contain information that correlates with non-B5 information about the customer.

 There are other identifiers used by B5 which are deliberately designed to contain no information information about customers outside of our database.
 These are randomly generated 128 bit numbers encoded using base-32 encoding.
 So a user UUID would be something like `LIBGNOEGNHCJB5RZYLWXA37PRI`.

-The UUIDs are designed to not be secret, but within the B5 database, it is possible to go from a UUID to, say, an email address.
+The UUIDs are designed to not be secret.
+That is knowledge of a UUID is never used to authenticate any process.
+Within the B5 database it is possible to go from a UUID to, say, an email address.
 Indeed, this is required for providing the service.
 For example, 1Password would not be able to present members of a team the email address of the person they are sharing an vault with without some mechanism to get from UUIDs to human oriented identifiers.

 Direct access to the B5 data base is tightly restricted and monitored.
-The 1Password customer support Backoffice system has some access and many 1Password employees have access to that Backoffice system.
+Limited indirect access exists for things like our billing systems, internal customer support systems, and the export to the data lake.

 ## The purpose of anonymizing identifiers